mdaizovi/sk8_bot/README.md

     `pip install -r requirements.txt`
-     - If that doesn't work, you might need to type `pip3 install -r requirements.txt`
+     - If that doesn't work, you might need to type `pip3 install -r requirements.txt` NOTE TO THE FUTURE: if this does not work, check to ensure that `cffi` is not pinned to a specific verison, in requirements.txt
+     As of right now cffi is causing problems between versions of python 3.9 versus 3.10

 - Run initial migrations, to prepare database: